Our Programs

 New Zealand/Aotearoa

-The Robin and Avril Winks Award honors the memory of Robin Winks, a founding board member of the Roth Foundation and Yale University history professor, and his New Zealander wife, Avril.
-The award goes to a Fulbright scholar from New Zealand/Aotearoa who is coming to the U.S. to pursue graduate study.
-Rebecca Hawkes won the Winks Award for 2023.
+Project Support New Zealand Award honors the memory of Robin Winks, a founding board member of the Roth Foundation and Yale University history professor, and his New Zealander wife, Avril.
+Chelsea Wong won the Project Support Award for 2024.

 Norway